arunppsg/resume/README.md

 ### PSG College of Technology, Coimbatore
 - July 16 - May 21, MSc.
 Data Science (Integrated five year program), GPA: 9.08/10
 - Awarded Achievement Award for outstanding curricular, co-curricular and extra-curricular achievements in MSc Data Science class of 2021.

-## Skills
-- Proficient with Linux/Unix, OS X, Windows, Python, SQL, PyTorch, Numpy, Scikit-Learn
-- Familiar with C, C++, JavaScript, LaTeX
-- Mathematical background includes machine learning, data mining, numerical analysis, linear algebra, probability and statistics, graph theory.
-- Computer science background includes data structures and algorithms, database concepts, computer networks.

-## Experience
+- Organized Machine Learning study group weekly meetings between July 2021 - Nov 2021.

+### Deep Forest Science
+### Machine Learning Engineer Mar'22 - Present
+- Building machine learning pipelines for various applications in the field of drug discovery.
+- Building RestAPIs for the models using FastAPI and deploying them on AWS infrastructure.

 #### Indian Institute of Technology, Madras
 ##### Project Assistant July'21 - Feb'22
-- Built a malware detection framework and implemented algorithms for detecting malware from network traffic using predictive modelling techniques.
+I was part of RISE Lab and I worked on various aspects of network security and malware detection in a network.
+Some key works:
+* Developed a high speed network packet sniffer using ring buffer and memory map techniques to capture incoming packets, parsed and collect header fields of packets for performing analysis.
-- Built a packet logging application to capture and parse network packets at high speed (tested upto 50 MB/sec) and implemented Bloom Filter algorithm to detect duplicate packets based on packet payload.
+* Built a packet logging application to capture and parse network packets at high speed (tested upto 50 MB/sec) and implemented Bloom Filter algorithm to detect duplicate packets based on packet payload.
+* Implemented machine learning algorithm for classifying flows in a network, algorithms to detect suspicious domain names based on DNS patterns
+* Studied fingerprinting techniques to detect malicious servers, SSL Inspection of network traffic for malware analysis, detecting user applications by flow features.
+* Built a malware detection framework and implemented algorithms for detecting malware from network traffic using predictive modelling techniques.

 #### Tata Consultancy Services
 ##### Research and Development Intern May'19 - Nov'19